 I saw this great line the other day about how there are countless people out there who are less qualified than you to do what you want to do, and yet they've done it through positive thinking and confidence.
 There's a lot of power in having a great mindset and just trying.
 Taking that first step is the hardest part, and you have nothing to lose by giving it a shot.
 If you don't you'll spend your life wondering what could have happened.
 Every goal is attainable if you make a plan, take one step at a time, and work hard.

 Leave behind toxic relationships

-This is such an important one and I know I’m not alone in needing to put certain friendships and relationships in the past.
-2018 was a year when i was exposed to some of the most toxic relationships of my life.
-I’m glad to have said goodbye to a few people who were bringing nothing but negativity and pain into my life, and I don’t feel bad for cutting them out.
+This is such an important one and I know I'm not alone in needing to put certain friendships and relationships in the past.
+2018 was a year when i was exposed to some toxic people.
+I'm glad to have said goodbye to a few friendships that were bringing nothing but negativity into my life, and I don't feel bad for cutting them out.
 After all, your vibe attracts your tribe.
-So if someone is bringing bad vibes into my life, it’s only going to attract more negativity, and that’s something I’m leaving in 2018.
+So if someone is bringing bad vibes into my life, it's only going to attract more negativity, and that's something I'm leaving in 2018.

-Most importantly, we do not exist to fix other people’s problems.
+Most importantly, we do not exist to fix other people's problems.
 We do not exist to heal others. we are all responsible for ourselves.
-If someone has their own issues that are impacting our happiness and wellbeing, then I’m afraid it’s time to say goodbye to that person.
-Whether they’re not making effort or pulling their weight as a friend, or it’s a relationship that has gone bad.
-There’s no shame in holding your hands up and saying that someone is simply not good for you anymore.
+If someone has their own issues that are impacting our happiness and wellbeing, then I'm afraid it's time to say goodbye to that person.
+If they're not making effort or pulling their weight as a friend, there's no shame in holding your hands up and saying that someone is simply not good for you anymore.

 Boost your brain power